sevmorris/macback-m1/README.md

 </details>

 <details>
-  <summary>List of (some of the) aliases</summary>
+  <summary>Partial list of aliases</summary>

-- # List all & sort by modification date with most recent first and directories first lm
+- /# List all & sort by modification date with most recent first and directories first lm

-- # List only visible files & folders
+- /# List only visible files & folders
 ll
 ld

-- # List all files and folders la
+- /# List all files and folders la

 # List only (and all) files